scylladb/scylla-manager/docs/source/backup/backup.rst

    backup/3208ff15-6e8f-48b2-875c-d3c73f545410

 The above command returns the task ID (backup/3208ff15-6e8f-48b2-875c-d3c73f545410, in this case).
-This ID can be used to query the status of the backup task, to defer the task to another time, or to cancel the task See `Managing Tasks <../sctool/#managing-tasks>`_.
+This ID can be used to query the status of the backup task, to defer the task to another time, or to cancel the task See :ref:`Managing Tasks <task-commands>`.

 Schedule a daily, weekly, and monthly backup ............................................